 3-4 spring onions, finely sliced

 2/3 cup chilli powder/ or combination of fresh and powdered

 1. Cut the cabbage into quarters lengthwise and then cut each quarter into 3cm pieces crosswise so the cabbage looks like large chunks.

 2. Pour the water into a large bowl or and stir in the salt until dissolved.
 Add the cabbage and cover with a heavy plate or lid to keep the cabbage weighted down and submerged in the salted water.
 Cover and leave for 12 hours or overnight, stirring occasionally (don’t get up especially to do this!)

 3. Rinse the cabbage well and squeeze out as much liquid as you can.
 Mix the remaining ingredients with the cabbage and the extra teaspoon of salt.

-4. Pack into sterilised glass jars (traditional to use an earthernware pot with lid).
+4. Finally, pack into sterilised glass jars (traditional to use an earthenware pot with lid).
 Seal the jars and leave for two days, at room temperature, until the pickle has developed its characteristic sourness – then refrigerate.
 My friend Rasa, who lived in Japan for a decade, tells me that this is a ‘fresh pickle’ and should be consumed within a few days.

 Makes 2 litres – I must say that it was really delicious!

-Discovering this recipe also made me scour the op. shops for the perfect Kimchi – and I found it – a beautiful, handmade ceramic jar – even more beautiful at $1.
+Discovering this recipe also made me scour the thrift shops for the perfect Kimchi – and I found it – a beautiful, handmade ceramic jar – even more beautiful at $1.